 Dr. Sarah Hawthorn, ND, R.Ac

 Naturopathic Doctor, Registered Acupuncturist and co-director of Health In Balance.
 She completed her undergraduate honours degree at the University of Guelph in Biomedical Science and Music.
 She then went on to complete the four year naturopathic medicine program at the Canadian College of Naturopathic Medicine (CCNM) in Toronto.
 During her internship at CCNM, she worked at the Sherbourne Health Centre for HIV patients.
 She has additional training in Facial Rejuvenation Acupuncture, Auricular Medicine and treating the pregnant and pediatric population.
 She loves working with families to help create healthy habits and to keep everyone healthy through the school year!
 Sarah also belongs to Crystal Andrus’ DREAM TEAM assisting people from all over the globe as well as working with the Pound Transformation Studio in Guelph, ON helping people achieve their weight loss goals.
 She is currently studying at the CEDH, to enhance her homeopathic prescribing skills.
 Sarah was born and raised in Cambridge, ON and lives currently in Guelph, ON.
 When Sarah is away from the clinic, she enjoys skating, renovating her century home, rockclimbing, going to concerts, being outside and spending time at her cottage with her husband and three young children.

-Sarah is a licensed Naturopathic Doctor and is registered through the Board of Directors of Drugless Therapy – Naturopathy .
+Sarah is a licensed Naturopathic Doctor and is registered through CONO (College of Naturopaths of Ontario) .
 She is also a member of the Ontario Association of Naturopathic Doctors (OAND) , the Canadian Association of Naturopathic Doctors (CAND) , the Ontario Herbalists Association (OHA), the Association of Perinatal Naturopathic Doctors (APND), and Cambridge Chamber of Commerce.
 Sarah is also a board member of the Selkirk Liver Society.
 Dr.Sarah has been voted the #1 Platinum Naturopathic Doctor in the Cambridge Times Readers Choice Awards annually since 2012.